 Fall in Arkansas is one of our favorite seasons.
-A crisp chill fills the air, leaves on the trees turn to beautiful reds and oranges, and all over the state you can hear people pull out their slow-cookers and Dutch ovens to make their favorite fall recipes.
+A crisp chill fills the air, leaves on the trees turn to beautiful reds and oranges, and all over the state, you can hear people pull out their slow-cookers and Dutch ovens to make their favorite fall recipes.
 It may be tempting to grab every can of Cream of Chicken condensed soup and live on that for the next few months; we’ll help you resist the urge with these fresh fall recipes with a healthier approach.

 Chili is one of fall’s most irresistible treats.
-It’s also one of the most simple to make and, with the right touch, a very health treat too.
+It’s also one of the most simple to make and, with the right touch, a very healthy treat too.
 Lighten up the traditional recipe made with fatty red meat and try this white chili made with turkey or chicken instead!
 It’s only 355 calories per serving but still boasts an incredible 41 grams of protein, perfect for making you feel full longer.

 Pork is a great lean meat to serve up for dinner, and adding baked apples gives it a decidedly fall feel.
 If you like the taste of a little sweetness, saltiness, and heartiness then this one is for you!
-It’s high in protein at 23g, but comes in low in calories at only 214 per serving.
+It’s high in protein at 23g but comes in low in calories at only 214 per serving.

 Pumpkin is full of a variety of vitamins and minerals, including iron, magnesium, vitamin A and C and potassium!
 This powerhouse vegetable pairs well with shrimp in this spicy soup for a cold night.
 The whole recipe is under 1,000 calories, meaning a family of four can eat for 222 calories a piece.